 Boolean expressions with various representations and search queries.

 Let's make music with text!
 We can use Csound to describe our music.
 Csound has so many fantastic sound generators.
 It's very efficient.
 But sometimes Csound is too low level.
 So many details: integer identifiers for instruments and arrays, should I use control rate or audio rate signals, lack of abstractions, no nested expressions and it has limited set of types.
 This library embeds Csound in Haskell.
-It's Csound code generator.
 We can use powerful Csound's primitives and glue them together with Haskell abstractions.
-Start with the module Csound.Base.
-It contains basic types and functions.
+The module Csound.Base exports all types and functions.

-* No dependency on Score-generation libraries.
+* Make it open (No dependency on Score-generation libraries.
 Score (or list of events) is represented with type class.
 You can use your favorite Score-generation library if you provide an instance for the CsdSco type class.
 Currently there is support for temporal-music-notation library (see temporal-csound package).

 Show more results